rename-branch

 What it does

-Renames a specified branch to a new name across all managed Git repositories.
-Repositories where the old branch does not exist or the new branch name is already taken are skipped automatically.
+Discovers Git worktrees under the current directory, or targets exactly one worktree with --repo, and renames a local branch with git branch -m <old> <new>.
+Repositories where the old branch does not exist or the new branch name is already taken are skipped.

 Options